• Skip to primary navigation

 Instructions

-• Preheat the oven to 425F.
-Cut off the top part of the garlic, be careful not to cut off too much as the cloves can fall out, and the whole garlic head may fall apart.
+• Preheat the oven to 425°F. Cut off the top part of the garlic head, but be careful not to cut off too much so the cloves don't fall out.

-• Transfer the garlic head in a piece of foil, enough to create a small pocket on top later, not touching the top of the garlic head.
+• Place the garlic head on a piece of foil, making sure there is enough foil to create a small pocket on top without touching the garlic.

-• Drizzle 1 tablespoon of olive oil on each garlic head, and add a generous pinch of salt and a little pepper.
-Wrap the foil on top creating a small pocket with a handle.
+• Drizzle 1 tablespoon of olive oil on each garlic head, and sprinkle with a generous pinch of salt and a little pepper.
+Wrap the foil on top, creating a small pocket with a handle.

-• Transfer to oven and cook for 45 minutes, check for doneness by inserting a knife in one garlic clove.
-It should slide in easily (butter soft like texture) and the garlic cloves browned and golden on top.
+• Put the garlic in the oven and cook for 45 minutes.
+Check if it's done by inserting a knife into one garlic clove.
+It should slide in easily, and the garlic should be browned and golden on top.

-• Carefully remove from foil, and let cool to touch.
-Squeeze the individual garlic cloves out and use them in any recipe that calls for roasted garlic.
+• Carefully remove the garlic from the foil and let it cool until you can touch it.
+Squeeze out the individual garlic cloves and use them in any recipe for roasted garlic.

 Notes